Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/89-WebResources.md

 * You can find further information on the [ModuleStudio website](https://modulestudio.de/en).
 * The [generator project](https://github.com/Guite/MostGenerator) on GitHub contains the issue tracker where you can lookup and report bugs and feature requests.
 * There is also a [Google group](http://groups.google.de/group/most-dev) for communication between developers, testers and translators.
-* Further support is available in the official [Zikula forums](http://zikula.org/forums/forum/56).
-If you speak German there is another one [here](http://support.zikula.de/module-CMS_Support_Forum-viewforum-forum-16.htm).
+* Further support is available in the [Zikula Slack organisation](https://zikula.slack.com/).
 * Our [vendor site](http://guite.de/en) of Guite (Guckelsberger Information Technology) is where you can ask for professional support.

 ## Individual technologies